ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 Welcome to the AshishCustomTripPlanner Crew project, powered by [crewAI](https://crewai.com).
 <br>I have taken the [Surpise Trip](https://github.com/crewAIInc/crewAI-examples/tree/main/surprise_trip) project from [CrewAI Examples](https://github.com/crewAIInc/crewAI-examples.git).

-<br>I have modified this project to use deepseek LLM using - <br>
+I have modified this project to use Deepseek LLM using - <br>
    1) from Deepseek API from Deepseek
    2) Deepseek NIM API from nvidia.
 Rest of exammple is same as the origial suprise trip.
-Also I have used the Serper API for google search. <br>
+Also I have used the Serper API for google search.

 To run this project you will need -
    1) Serper API
    2) Deepseek API
    3) NIM Deepseek API.
    4) Optionally OpenRouter Deepseek API if you like to use.

 In case you want to use only one LLM, then please use either of it.
 I have used OpenRouter LLM as an optional.
-You may skkip it.
+You may skip it.

 ## Installation

-I have used conda based environemtn to run crewAI.
-The detail instructions are given on blog for your reference.
+I have used conda based environment to run crewAI.
+The detail instructions are given on my blog for your reference.

 ### Customizing

-- **Configure Environment**: Edit `.env.example` and set up the environment variables for
+**Configure Environment**: Edit `.env.example` and set up the environment variables for
       - SERPER_API_KEY=
       - DEEPSEEK_API_KEY=
       - NIM_DEEPSEEK_API_KEY=
       - OPENROUTER_DEEPSEEK_API_KEY=

--
+**Configure Agents and Taks**:
 - Modify `src/ashish_custom_trip_planner/config/agents.yaml` to define your agents
 - Modify `src/ashish_custom_trip_planner/config/tasks.yaml` to define your tasks
 - Modify `src/ashish_custom_trip_planner/crew.py` to add your own logic, tools and specific args
 - Modify `src/ashish_custom_trip_planner/main.py` to add custom inputs for your agents and tasks
+- Check `src/ashish_custom_trip_planner/config/agents.yaml` to update your agents and `src/ashish_custom_trip_planner/config/tasks.yaml` to update your tasks.

 ## Running the Project

 To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project: